-This command sets the redundancy mode of the storage array to either simplex or duplex.
+Set Storage ArrayThis command sets the redundancy mode of the storage array to either simplex or duplex.Redundancy Modeduplex.

+'''

 set storageArray redundancyMode=(simplex | duplex)

+'''

-Parameter Description Use simplex mode when you have a single controller.
+Parameter Description redundancyMode Use simplex mode when you have a single controller.
 Use duplex mode when you have two controllers.